javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 Great, it works!
 It found both the long tag `match:<a test="<>" href="#">` and the short one `match:<b>`.

-Now let's see the problem.
+Now, that we've got a seemingly working solution, let's get to the infinite backtracking itself.

+## Infinite backtracking

-If you run the example below, it may hang the browser (or whatever JavaScript engine runs):
+If you run our regexp on the input below, it may hang the browser (or another JavaScript host):

 ```js run
 let reg = /<\w+(\s*\w+=(\w+|"[^"]*")\s*)*>/g;